MicrosoftDocs/windows-itpro-docs/mdop/mbam-v25/troubleshooting-mbam-installation.md

 ### Computer does not have a valid SYSTEM partition

 Review the MBAM Admin event log.
-You will see an event message that resembles the following in the MBAM Admin event log:
+You will see an event entry that resembles the following in the MBAM Admin event log:

     Log Name:      Microsoft-Windows-MBAM/Admin
     Source:        Microsoft-Windows-MBAM